Why have a whole coin when you have a ‘bit’ of it?

 Its global, none of this snail mail.
 Location is no problem.

 They say that the public key cryptography system they use to secure your information is more secure than Fort Knox, but if any of you have ever seen Die Hard with a Vengeance (debatable the best of the Die Hard franchise, I dare you to convince me otherwise) then I don’t know whether you’d call it impossible, (just ask Tom Cruise).
 But only you have the key.
 You as the owner of the private key of your address can send cryptocurrency.

-Once it’s gone its gone.
-Just like that text message you send to the wrong person.
+Once it’s gone it is gone.
+Just like that text message, you send it to the wrong person.
 Once a transaction is confirmed there’s nothing anybody can do to save you.
 Not even Bruce Willis.
 And that says a lot.

 Talk about a big database!
 It continually updates and is completely public.
 There is no central information to target to get access.
 It’s allowing all parties to view and edit the transaction without locking anything.